huntresslabs/deployment-scripts/ConnectWise-Automate/Monitors/readme.md

 - A Remote Monitor checking that the Huntress Service is running

 If you import the XML expansion via the Automate Control Center, the above items will be added automatically.

+To upload XML:
+- Log into CW Automate Control center
+- Click <b>System</b> in the bottom left
+- Click <b>General>Import>XML Expansion</b>
+- Select the "Computer.Application.Name Contains Huntress.xml"
+- Click <b> Open</b>